 - All sermons will be copyedited before being sent out.

-The fellowship will begin in September 2021 and will run through to May 2022.
+The fellowship will begin in August 2021 and will run through to May 2022.
 Throughout the year, we will be posting each of the sermons on our website with the artwork produced through the chevrutot.
-Each fellow will commit to teaching/studying the parsha with an artist chevruta five weeks prior to the week that the sermon will correspond to.
-The rabbi and artist fellows will reconvene to re-examine the subject through the lens of the artist’s work.
-Every ten weeks we will create a chavura, for fellows to share experiences and to learn with one another in a safe and pluralistic environment.
+Each fellow will commit to teaching/studying the parsha with an artist chevruta seven weeks prior to the week that the sermon will correspond to.
+The rabbi and artist fellows will reconvene to re-examine the subject through the lens of the artist’s work and the week of the parsha the rabbi and artist will have a public conversation sharing the art and the sermon created in the wake of this artist-rabbinic hevruta.
 At the end of the year, there will be an opportunity for one of the fellows to be the Amen Institute’s Rabbi in Residence, where they will teach three sessions at our Tent of Meeting Artists Retreat.
-The Rabbi in Residence will be compensated $1500 for this recognition.
+The Rabbi in Residence will be compensated $1500 USD for this recognition.